 Make it more challenging by using a wooden spoon (because it’s much longer).
 Have students hold their other hand behind their back.

-This is not recommended for a pandemic because it involves students blowing through a straw.
+This is not recommended for cold and flu season because it involves students blowing their germs through a straw.
 Each player has a straw and a pompom.
 They have to blow through the straw to move the pompom.
 Race down a hall, across a table or all the way across a gymnasium.
 It’s lots of work.

 Paper Snowball Fight